toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 that describes the distribution of the encoded variable given the decoded one

 * $$ p(x|z) $$
-that describes the distribution of the decoded variable given the encoded one and our likelihood.
+that describes the distribution of the decoded variable given the encoded one .

 With that done, let's consider this integral :